Option Choices

 Health and Fitness

 This course is an ideal choice for those who have a real passion for sport and are interested in fitness and health.
-It is designed to provide pupils with the skills and knowledge of health and fitness practices and an understanding in the sector.

 Health and fitness will be based around theory and practical.
 Out of six lessons, five will be theory and one will be practical.